When and Why Did Humans Begin Naming Each Other?

 Some families choose to re-use a name that has already been used within their family.
 In Greek culture, it is expected that a baby is named after one of their four grandparents.
 Other cultures choose to honour relatives or ancestors by using their name for a new addition.
 This is a safe option for families that have trouble choosing a name.

 It is well documented that the most common name on earth is Muhammad including all the spelling variations.
 An estimated 150 Million males hold this given name.
 This is the name of the Prophet Muhammed who founded the Islamic faith.
 The most common female name on earth is Maria, derived from Mariam which holds great significant Biblical meaning.
 This name means “beloved”, and is also associated with the name Mary, the mother of Jesus, a central figure in Christianity.
-Joshua (Jesus), Matthew, Joseph, Rachel, Mark, Benjamin, Luke, Elizabeth, John, Chloe, Jacob and many more names are found in the Bible and have been used by Christian families.
+Joshua (Jesus), Joseph, Rachel, Benjamin, Elizabeth, John, Chloe, Jacob and many more names are found in the Bible and have been used by Christian families.
 Jewish families gift babies with names that hold strong significance as well.
-Adam, Eve, Noah, David, Ezra, Abigail, Isaac, Jerome, Eli, Hannah, Immanuel, Devorah/Deborah, Michael, Nathan and many more are some beautiful names with Hebrew origin.
+Adam, Eve, Noah, David, Hannah, Abigail, Isaac, Jerome, and many more are some beautiful names with Hebrew origin.

 Along with the invention of the motion pictures and recorded sounds, this naming practice has exploded in popularity in the last century.
 Baby names jump up and fall down the popular name lists based on pop culture.
 We are seeing names influenced on actors, singers, models, and media characters.